emmalexandria/inputman/README.md

 ## Usage/Examples

 `inputman` unfortunately currently lacks complete documentation.
 However, it is relatively intuitive when used with an LSP.
 In addition, the source-code is pretty small, so if you can't figure out how to do something it should be easy to work out.

+Although the project is built to Javascript with a type declaration file, I would strongly recommend using the project from Typescript.
+This is because Typescript does not build private fields to # fields, so in Javascript you might accidentally mess with something internal.
+As always with Javascript, be cautious!

 ### Basic keyboard callback
 This code example will run a callback every time a keydown event happens.